ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 * for **compliance regulations**: for compliance reasons, you might need to archive your data and keep it for a long time.
 For Cloud Native Application, this requirement can be even more accentuated, as the data might be spread through multiple databases (in different database engines), instead of a single one, as it's the case in many monolithic applications.

 ### Hands-on lab architecture
-For this hands-on lab, we will use the following architecture.
+For this hands-on lab, we will use the following architecture:
+* BlueCompute Application is deployed to a Kybernetes Cluster in Bluemix
+* A backup container in the same Kybernetes Cluster will access the MySQL directory of the application and back it up to a Cloud Storage service in Bluemix
+* When needed, you can launch a command to have the backup container restore the MySQL directory from the Cloud Storage service

 ![Graph](images/graph.png)

-This is of course a very limited backup solution:
+This is of course a simplified backup solution:
 * We backup and restore the MySQL work directory
   * this process is not sufficient if you need to ensure strong database consistency
+  * to restore the database, you need to stop the database which may not be acceptable depending of the application criticity
+* Persistance Volume is not supported in the Bluemix free cluster.
+The application configuration is tailored the the Bluemix free cluster, but would need to be changed for a multi-node environment.

-  * to restore the database, you need to stop the database which may not be acceptable depending of the application In a true production environment, it is very important to understand the business and technical requirements for high-availability to design the right architecture.
+In a true production environment, it is very important to understand the business and technical requirements for high-availability to design the right architecture.
 There is no "one-size fits all" solution!

 ### Pre-requisites